 The Coastal Commission has had a profound effect on West Marin over the ensuing 45 years.
 The Commission originally tasked each coastal town and village along the entire state’s coastline to develop a community plan in keeping with Prop 20’s charge to protect and conserve the coastal resources of the state.
 The coastal villages of Muir Beach, Stinson Beach, Bolinas, Olema, Inverness, Point Reyes Station, Marshall, Tomales, and Dillon Beach were each required to form a village association of locals who would define the culture and geography of their village in order to act as it’s local protector.
 In this role the village association would provide informed advisory review of any proposed development or significant change in the village.
 To this end, the Community Plan was created by locals in concert with Marin County Government and adopted in 1976.
 It was revised under local leadership in 2001.
 It serves today as the leading document by which the town evaluates proposed changes to it’s historical character and community life.
 Whenever projects are proposed for an area, Marin County government provides copies of the plans for review and response from the Village Association.

 The Village Association has acted in this role – advising Marin County and the California Coastal Commission – since 1974.

-The members of the Village Association's leadership circle are: Laura Arndt, Pamela Bridges, Ken Levin and Roy Pitts.
-Roy Pitts has joined the design review committee.
+The members of the Village Association's leadership circle are: Laura Arndt, Pamela Bridges, Ken Levin and Steve Antonaros.
+Steve is the chairman of the design review committee.